aneesh6214/The-Emergent-Machine/devjournal.md

 tweet_phase.py (select tweet length & prompt tweet, writes to tweet file) memory.py (singleton db interface) model.py (LLM interface & calls write to memory)

+# Entry 11 - Switch to Reddit for Perceptions
+found large reddit DB
+reddit_perception.py to interact with the DB (build/use cache) bot now "follows" subreddits and prefers a time period, tracked in state_of_mind chance to update state_of_mind during reflection updated memory retrieval (score based on relevance AND recency)

+embeddings use embedding model